Frequently Asked Questions

-A: The GTA vendor staff has 24 hours in order to approve new vendors or make changes to a current vendor record.
+A: The SAO vendor staff has 24 hours to approve new vendors or make changes to a current vendor record.
 If your vendor has not been approved or changes made after 24 hours, please call the help desk @ 404-657-3956 or 888-896-7771.

 Q: I need to have EFT information added to a vendor record.
 How do I get this information added?